Complete Financial Questionnaire

 Declines are rare.

-But I have seen a young male (smoker) with a high BMI declined who would normally get cover.
-Sadly, there was a long history of cardiovascular disease in his immediate family as both parents and two of his brothers had suffered heart attacks before they had reached their 50th birthday.
+Sadly, there was a long history of cardiovascular disease in his immediate family, as both his parents and two of his brothers had suffered heart attacks before they reached their 50th birthdays.

-Yes, all insurance providers follow a different set of underwriting guidelines.
+No, all the insurance providers follow slightly different underwriting guidelines.

-For instance, some insurers are only interested in health issues that occurred before age 50, others look at family history right up at age 65.
+For instance, some insurers are only interested in health issues that occurred to a family member before they turned 50; others look at family history right up to age 65.

 Over to you…

-If there’s a history of illness in your family and you’d like to give yourself the best chance of getting cover with the least amount of hassle, please get in touch.
+If there’s a history of illness in your family and you’d like to give yourself the best chance of getting covered with the least amount of hassle, please get in touch.

-Complete this form below or call me on
+Complete this form below or schedule a callback here

-We’re the experts when it comes to arranging life insurance if you family medical history isn’t clean as a whistle.
+We’re the experts when it comes to arranging life insurance if your family medical history isn’t clean as a whistle.

 It goes without saying that everything we discuss will be in the strictest confidence….but I’ll say it anyway, just to be sure like 😉